Did you know Hyacinths are decorative flowering plants that go back to medieval times and are often used in the Persian New Year?

 Therefore, you can cut the process short by propagating the extracted bulb from the healthy Hyacinth plant.

-If you are determined to germinate Hyacinth seeds at home, here is a detailed process.
+Here is a detailed process if you are determined to germinate Hyacinth seeds at home.

 Step 1: Prepare the Seed